Sport and Exercise Research Centre

 A primary focus of the group is to examine the acute and chronic effects of physical activity on physiological, biomechanical and psycho-social health outcomes in a range of clinical conditions (e.g, patients with cardio- or cerebrovascular [stroke, transient ischaemic attack] disease).
 With cross-sectional, longitudinal and interventional studies being at the forefront of our research strategy, the research group aims to make a significant and innovative contribution to the academic community whilst also providing ecological and pragmatic benefits to the local community.

-An important new inititative within this strand is HELP Hampshire.
+An important new initiative within this strand is HELP Hampshire.
 The Health-Enhancing Lifestyle Programme (HELP) for Stroke in Hampshire is a community-based exercise and education clinic designed to improve the health and quality of life of stroke survivors.
+Find out more about HELP Hampshire.

 Sport, Exercise and Performance Psychology